CenturyLinkCloud/PublicKB/Release Notes/2015/2015-09-22-cloud-platform-release-notes.md

   ![MySQL Filter Screen](../../images/2015-09-22-MySQL_filter.png)

-  For more information and to sign up for the beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/dbaas/).
+  For more information and to sign up for the beta, visit our [product page on the Lumen Cloud website](https://www.ctl.io/dbaas/).

 * __WordPress Limited Beta.__ The WordPress Beta is continuing to evolve based on program participant feedback and production environment learnings.
 A few of the recent enhancements:
-    + __Integration with CenturyLink Cloud object storage buckets.__ Users can now link CenturyLink Cloud object storage buckets to a WordPress site during site creation.
+    + __Integration with Lumen Cloud object storage buckets.__ Users can now link Lumen Cloud object storage buckets to a WordPress site during site creation.
 This helps with persistent storage of image uploads, and other media files.
     + __SMTP Email Support.__ Each new WordPress site now has SMTP email configured automatically to assist with administrative emails such as password resets, new accounts, and other emails sent from WordPress.

-  For more information and to sign up for the beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/wordpress/).
+  For more information and to sign up for the beta, visit our [product page on the Lumen Cloud website](https://www.ctl.io/wordpress/).

 * __Intrusion Prevention Limited Beta.__ The Intrusion Prevention Beta service now supports additional Windows versions.
 Customers can now use IPS on the following Windows operating systems:
   * Microsoft Windows Server 2008 Standard R2 (64-bit)